oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/create-graph-from-sh-tables/create-graph-from-sh-tables.md

 ## Task 5: Start the Graph Creation Job

-1. In the jobs page you will see the jobs generated and the status of them to create the graph.
+1. In the Jobs page you will see the jobs generated and the status of them to create the graph.

     ![Jobs page, after the graph is created](./images/jobs-after-create-graph.png "Jobs page, after the graph is created")

     Click on the job.
-In the details section, click on **Logs**.
+In the details section, click on **Log**.

     ![Job logs page where you can see the logs for sh graph](./images/jobs-sh-graph-see-log.png "Job logs page where you can see the logs for sh graph")